lbormann/darts-wled/README.md

 - send events to wled-instance(s)
 - Random Effect if user enters 'x' as argument value for effect-id
 - add high-finish logic
+- initial check is wled reachable download effect-names. (maybe turn on wled-installation(s) for 10 Seconds)
+- let user choose between effect-index and effect-name in arguments

 ## LAST WORDS